 Hvar is one of the islands where there is nightlife.
 A lot of really fancy clubs and bars are opened on the coast with the view of sunsets shining over the blue color of the Adriatic sea.

 If you had enough of the crowd in Hvar you can take your catamaran and enjoy the silence in the canals of Paklinski islands.

-One of the sounds that describes croatian coast is the cricket song.
+One of the sounds that describe Croatian coast is the cricket song.
 It is a special feeling: the smell of the sea, the heat of the sun, the sound of crickets and the freedom of sailing.

-After you had enough of the peaceful Paklinski islands you can continue your journey to Vis.
+After you have had enough of the peaceful Paklinski islands you can continue your journey to Vis.

 Vis is the farthest inhabited island in Croatia.
 As all the above, Vis is also old and full of hidden gems.
-You have maybe heard of the Blue Cave – it is world popular and a lot of tourist love to visit it.
+You may have maybe heard of the Blue Cave – it is world popular and a lot of tourists love to visit it.

 But did you know there is also a Green Cave?
 Well now you do and you should really check it out!

 Catamaran Sailing South Dalmatia

 And for the end the pearl of the Adriatic – Dubrovnik, King’s Landing or whatever you want to call it.
 The city walls are going to greet you in all their greatness.